 In a parallel universe, I would have made you a promise

-That the next time I see you, I will embrace you tightly
+That the next time I see you, I will hold you tightly

 A Detailed Breakdown